Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: The Kolmogorov extension theorem and interventions

 The compatibility of joint probability distributions for different sets of times hinges on the fact that observations in classical physics do not alter the state of the system that is being observed.
 In contrast to passive interrogations, that merely reveal information, active interventions, like they are used in the case of causal modelling, on average change the state of the interrogated system.
 Thus the future statistics after an intervention crucially depends on how the system was manipulated and the prerequisite of compatible joint probability distributions is generally not fulfilled anymore.

 Consider, for example, the case of a pharmacologist that tries to understand the effect of different drugs they developed on a disease.

 In our simplified example, let the disease have two different symptoms $S_a$ and $S_b$, and denote the absence of symptoms $S_c$.
 Whenever the pharmacologist observes $S_a$, they administer drug $D_a$, whenever they observe symptom $S_b$ they administer drug $D_b$, and whenever they observe $S_c$ they do nothing; this choice of actions defines an instrument $\mathcal{J}$.
 Running their trial with sufficiently many patients, the pharmacologist can deduce probability distributions for the occurrence of symptoms over time, given the drugs that were administered.
 For example, if the drugs were administered on three consecutive days, they would have obtained a probability distribution of the form $\mathbbm{P}_{\Lambda_3}(s_{3},s_{2},s_{1}|\Jcal_3=\Jcal,\Jcal_2=\Jcal,\Jcal_1=\Jcal)$, where $s_{\alpha} \in \{S_a,S_b,S_c\}$, and the instruments (\textit{i.e.}, the drug administration rule) are the same each day.
-However, this data would not allow them to find out what would have happened, had they \textit{not} administered drugs on day two, \textit{i.e.}, $\sum_{t_2} \mathbbm{P}_{\Lambda_3}(s_{t_3},s_{t_2},s_{t_1}|\Jcal_3,\Jcal_2,\Jcal_1) \neq \mathbbm{P}_{\Lambda_3\setminus \{t_2\}}(s_{t_3},s_{t_1}|\Jcal_3,\Jcal_1)$; intermediate interventions change the state of the interrogated system, and hence the future statistics that are being observed; for another, more numerically tangible example, see Fig.~\ref{fig::urne}.
+However, this data would not allow them to find out what would have happened, had they \textit{not} administered drugs on day two, \textit{i.e.}, $\sum_{s_2} \mathbbm{P}_{\Lambda_3}(s_{3},s_{2},s_{1}|\Jcal_3,\Jcal_2,\Jcal_1) \neq \mathbbm{P}_{\Lambda_3\setminus \{t_2\}}(s_{3},s_{1}|\Jcal_3,\Jcal_1)$; intermediate interventions change the state of the interrogated system, and hence the future statistics that are being observed; for another, more numerically tangible example, see Fig.~\ref{fig::urne}.
 Consequently, probability distributions do generally not satisfy compatibility conditions when interventions are allowed.

 Compatibility can fail to hold whenever the system of interest is actively interrogated.
 In particular, it fails to hold in quantum mechanics, where even projective measurements in general change the state of a system on average, and interventions are not just an experimental choice but unavoidable.